Howard Gardner: Early life and education

 Howard Earl Gardner was born July 11, 1943, in Scranton, Pennsylvania, to Ralph Gardner and Hilde (née Weilheimer) Gardner, German-Jewish immigrants who fled Germany in 1938 just prior to World War II.

 Gardner described himself as "a studious child who gained much pleasure from playing the piano".
-Although Gardner never became a professional pianist, he taught piano intermittently from 1958 to 1969.
+He taught piano intermittently from 1958 to 1969.

 Howard Gardner had a brother named Eric who died at age seven in a sledding accident just before Howard's birth.
 Gardner often reflects on his childhood, his overall Jewish values and the tragic loss of his brother, whom he never got the opportunity to meet.
 As a young child Gardner enjoyed reading and playing the piano.

-Education was of the utmost importance in the Gardner home.
-While his parents had hoped that he would attend Phillips Academy in Andover, Massachusetts, Gardner opted to attend a school closer to his hometown in Pennsylvania, Wyoming Seminary.
-Gardner had a desire to learn and greatly excelled in school.
+While his parents had hoped that he would attend Phillips Academy in Andover, Massachusetts, Gardner opted to attend Wyoming Seminary, a college-preparatory school that was closer to his hometown in Pennsylvania.

-Gardner graduated from Harvard College with highest honors in 1965 with a B.A. in Social Relations, and studied under the renowned Erik Erikson.
-After spending one year at the London School of Economics, where he studied Philosophy and Sociology, he went on to obtain his Ph.D. in developmental psychology at Harvard while working with psychologists Roger Brown and Jerome Bruner, and philosopher Nelson Goodman.
+Gardner then attended Harvard College, where he studied under the renowned psychoanalyst Erik Erikson.
+He graduated with highest honors in 1965, with a B.A. in Social Relations.
+After spending one year at the London School of Economics, where he studied philosophy and sociology, he went on to obtain his Ph.D. in developmental psychology at Harvard, working with psychologists Roger Brown and Jerome Bruner, and philosopher Nelson Goodman.

-Gardner also attended the Boston University Aphasia Research Center, where he completed a Postdoctoral Fellowship from 1971-1972.
-Gardner continued to be high achiever throughout his academic life.
+Gardner also worked at Boston University's Aphasia Research Center, where he completed a postdoctoral fellowship from 1971-1972, working with neurologist Norman Geschwind.
+He continued his work there for another 20 years.